 [Reference: The Beckham Effect, Black Box Thinking]

-Now we know that his famous free-kick equalizer in that critical World cup qualifier against Greece in 2001 had the weight of those 50,000 free kicks in the park.
+Now we know that his famous free-kick equalizer in that critical World cup qualifier against Greece in 2001 had the force of those 50,000 free kicks in the park behind it.

 Laszlo Polgar, a Hungarian, embarked on one of the most famous nature vs. nurture experiments when he started training his oldest daughter, Susan, in chess when she was not even six.
 In the years to follow, his other two daughters too joined her.